SteamedPears/compsec-pres/index.md

 * View results from continuous-integration

 For each type of patch and scenario, one expert reviewed and one submitted.

+# Heuristics

+ITSM Heuristics:

+1. Visibility of activity status
+1. History of actions and changes on artifacts
+1. Flexible representation of information
+1. Rules and constraints
+1. Planning and dividing work between users
+1. Capturing, sharing, and discovery of knowledge
+1. Verification of knowledge

 # Evaluation Criteria